Help Desk Manager Job Description

 The side of qualifications is perhaps the most jargon-heavy side of job descriptions so keeping it nice and simple will do the trick.

 Times might change but MS Office tools continue to be of great help in IT circles so knowing how to work with these tools is pretty much the standard for any IT-related job.
-You’d better know there inside out, since more of then than not, you’ll have to do some troubleshooting and support work with these.
+It's important to know them inside out, since more of then than not, managers have to do some troubleshooting and support work with these.

-In regards to the part that requires you to have MCSE training, suffice it to say that you’ll have to do some studying to get that Microsoft Certified Solutions Expert certification.
-This is a wildly popular certification in the world of IT and having this in your resume is a sort of quality assurance for your future employers which says “I know my stuff”.
+In regards to the part that requires MCSE training, suffice it to say that managers have to do some studying to get that Microsoft Certified Solutions Expert certification.
+This is a wildly popular certification in the world of IT and having it in a resume is a sort of quality assurance for future employers which says “I know my stuff”.

 CRM stands for Customer Relationship Management and it comprises everything from pieces of software, strategies, and or processes that help businesses better organize and access customer data.
 In times of old a simple Rolodex would have done the trick but employers nowadays are looking for Service Desk Managers who can use platforms that connect the company’s different departments, from marketing to sales to customer service teams, and organize their notes, activities, and metrics into one cohesive system.

 ITSM tools are the lifeblood of an IT organization.
 If you're already in the field, you're likely aware of this.
-Knowing your way around ITSM and IT Asset Management (ITAM ) tools, as well as familiarity with ITIL guidelines, will go a long way to make you an ideal candidate.
+Knowing the way around ITSM and IT Asset Management (ITAM ) tools, as well as familiarity with ITIL guidelines, will go a long way to make an ideal candidate.

 Last but not least, there are the System Lifecycle Management Tools and scripting qualifications.
-This means that you’ll need to have knowledge in how to take a project from its inception to its finalized state.
-Since you’ll be the one in charge of management, you’re the one who team members will refer to when a problem arises during this process so staying sharp is of the utmost importance at any stage of the system’s lifecycle.
-Of course, scripting is a must in any IT position nowadays so it goes without saying that your scripting skills should be up to par with the standard in today’s IT labor market.
+This means that managers need to have knowledge in how to take a project from its inception to its finalized state.
+Since they’ll be the one in charge of management, they’re the one who team members will refer to when a problem arises during this process so staying sharp is of the utmost importance at any stage of the system’s lifecycle.
+Of course, scripting is a must in any IT position nowadays so it goes without saying that scripting skills should be up to par with the standard in today’s IT labor market.

 Bottom Line